Online Bipartite Matching via Smoothness

-Separating the proof of $\mu=1$ revenue covering from the calculus of the $\lambda=1-1/e$ value covering of \citet{ST-13} makes the analysis of \citet{EFFS-21} more clear.
-Moreover, the framework of \citet{HHT-14} affords other conclusions from the $\mu=1$ revenue covering result.
-For example, when buyers have asymmetric values and under any random arrival order of items, auctions based on greedily allocating items that arrive to strategic bidders have only equilibria that obtain at least a 1.58 fraction of the optimal welfare.
-In contrast the greedy algorithm for non-strategic buyers is a 2-approximation.
-(In fact, this well-known greedy 2-approximation result can also be seen as a consequence of $\mu=1$ revenue covering and $\lambda = 1/2$ value covering from the ``bid half of value'' deviation strategy.)
+Separating the proof of $\mu=1$ revenue covering from the calculus of the $\lambda=1-1/e$ value covering of \citet{ST-13} clarifies the analysis of \citet{EFFS-21}.
+The $\mu=1$ revenue covering result affords other conclusions as well.
+For example, when buyers have asymmetric values, oblivious bidding with greedy-by-bid continues to give an $e/(e-1)$ approximation.
+These bounds that hold for the RANKING algorithm also hold in equilibrium of the winner-pays-bid greedy-by-bid online matching algorithm (when buyers have beliefs over the arrival order of items).
+It is also known that in deterministic environments, e.g., where the arrival order is known to the buyers, that best response in winner-pays-bid mechanisms is $\lambda=1$ value covered.
+Thus, the pure Nash equilibria of the greedy-by-bid mechanism are perfectly efficient.
+In contrast, the greedy algorithm without randomization or equilibrium bidding is a 2-approximation.
+(In fact, this well-known greedy 2-approximation result can be seen as a consequence of $\mu=1$ revenue covering and $\lambda = 1/2$ value covering that is obtained by the oblivious ``bid half of value'' bidding strategy.)

+\citet{MSVV-05} applied online matching to the problem of selling advertisements on keyword searches, a.k.a., the AdWords problem.
+Their analysis focuses on the algorithmic challenge, explicitly leaving the problem of advertiser incentives for future work.
+In contrast, the analysis above suggests that it might be better to simply run the greedy-by-bid online matching algorithm and charge the winners their bids; the strategic bidding of the advertisers ensures that the welfare obtained is good.